-- 1. Individual assessment of Loans & Advances to customer has not been performed during the current reporting period.
-Hence, only collective assessment has been performed for calculation of ECL for Loans and advances to customers. - 2.
-ECL calculation for loan to employees provided as per employee by elaw of the bank has not been performed during the current reporting period.
-Impairment for such category of loan is based on management estimates. - 3.
-Bank has not calculated ECL for Other Financial Assets during the current reporting period as the amount is currently not expected to have a significant impact.
+1. ECL calculation for loan to employees provided as per employee by law of the bank has not been performed during the current reporting period.
+Impairment for such category of loan is based on management estimates.

+2. Bank has not calculated ECL for Other Financial Assets during the current reporting period as the amount is currently not expected to have a significant impact.
 Bank will periodically assess the same.